chandanreddy10/chandanreddy10/README.md

-<h1> I am an aspiring data scientist with interests and passionate about machine learning and solving problems with data.</h1>
+<h2> I am passionate about solving problems with data using the techniques of machine learning,analysis etc. </h2>
 <!--
 **chandanreddy10/chandanreddy10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.